 The view of Afghanistan from the top of Bumboret, the largest of the three Kalash valleys.

 Rudyard Kipling’s “The Man Who Would Be King” is a 19th-century tale of empire, madness, and idolatry centered around two roguish British soldiers who take a perilous journey into Kafiristan, a hostile mountain region populated by pagans who kill and rob anyone foolish enough to set foot in their domain.
-Kafiristan took its name from the Arabic word kafir, which translates as “nonbeliever” or “infidel.”
+Kafiristan took its name from the Arabic word kafir, which translates as “nonbeliever” or “infidel”.
 The region stretches across portions of what is today Afghanistan and Pakistan.
-It’s not a nice place to live, but, as I discovered, it is a great place to party.
+As I discovered, it is a great place to party.

 The Kalash people spurn Islamic law by drinking, taking drugs, and partying.
 For decades, pleasure-seeking Muslims have ventured to these valleys to get drunk on Kalash wine (which tastes like sherry) and the local moonshine known as tara (which tastes like schnapps).
-The drug of choice is opium brought in from Afghanistan or, more commonly, nazar, an opiate-based chewing tobacco, which oftentimes makes users sick and dizzy.
+Opium brought in from Afghanistan is sometimes used by outsiders but, more commonly, nazar, an opiate-based chewing tobacco which can make users sick and dizzy, is the drug of choice.
 Just like American kids who travel to Florida or Vegas to blow off some steam, devout Pakistanis periodically head up into the mountains for a taste of the debauched pagan life.

 Our trip to Chitral, the largest town near the Kalash valleys, took 22 hours by jeep from Islamabad.
 We wound our way up a precipitous road and through the Lowari Tunnel, essentially a long, glorified cave that cuts through the side of the mountain and is totally unlit except for the odd lantern.